JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 Azure Cloud Engineer | Linkedin: https://www.linkedin.com/in/jeremiah-brown12/

 ## Project Overview:

+### Most small businesses move to the cloud because they're expecting to save on costs, then the invoices start arriving full of line items like "Microsoft.Compute/VirtualMachines — $340" that nobody in the business could predict, interpret, or justify to anyone else.

-### A cost tracking and alerting system that gives business owners real-time visibility into their Azure spend, automatically alerts them before bills become a problem, and presents spending in plain language through a dashboard.
+### That's why i've built a cost tracking and alerting system that gives business stakeholder's real-time visibility into their Azure spend, automatically sending notification alerts when budget thresholds are reached and bills become a problem.
+Everything is also surfaced on a simple dashboard that makes sense to non- technical professionals and stakeholder's.

 ## Business Problem

-### Most small businesses move to the cloud because they're expecting to save on costs, then the invoices start arriving full of line items like "Microsoft.Compute/VirtualMachines — $340" that nobody in the business could predict, interpret, or justify to anyone else.

-### This project remedies that completely.
-I built a system that:
+###
+As Azure environments grow to include multiple services, resource groups, and usage categories, subscription costs become increasingly difficult for non-technical stakeholders to understand.
+This project solves that challenge by implementing an automated monitoring solution that tracks subscription-level spending and delivers clear, actionable cost insights to the appropriate stakeholders before expenses become a concern.

+### What it provides:
 -	Tracks spend across all Azure services and translates it into categories for business owners.
 -	 Fires automatic alerts when spending hits thresholds ($50, $100, $200)
 -	Sends email notifications via Logic Apps when an alert triggers